Christian Elliss

-Christian Elliss (born January 2, 1999) is an American football linebacker for the Philadelphia Eagles of the National Football League (NFL).
-He played college football at Idaho and was originally signed as an undrafted free agent by the Minnesota Vikings.
+Christian Elliss (born January 2, 1999) is an American professional football linebacker for the New England Patriots of the National Football League (NFL).
+He played college football for the Idaho Vandals and was originally signed as an undrafted free agent by the Minnesota Vikings.
+He is the son of former Detroit Lions defensive tackle Luther Elliss and has three brothers that also play in the NFL: Kaden, Noah, and Jonah.

-Early life and education
+Early life and college

-Elliss was born on January 2, 1999, in Highlands Ranch, Colorado, to Luther and Rebecca Elliss.
+Elliss was born on January 2, 1999, in Rochester Hills, Michigan, to Luther and Rebecca Elliss.
 He was the third-oldest of 12 children.
 His older brother Kaden plays for the Atlanta Falcons in the National Football League (NFL).
 He attended high school at Valor Christian, leading his team to the state final as a senior, and earning the South Metro co-Defensive Player of the Year award.
 Following high school, Elliss accepted a scholarship offer from University of Idaho.

 As a true freshman in 2017, playing for their Idaho Vandals football team, Elliss played in eleven games, recording 30 tackles and one interception.
 He gained a starting position as a sophomore, playing in all eleven games as a starter at the middle linebacker position.
 He led the team with 81 tackles and was named All-Big Sky.
 He changed to outside linebacker as a junior, starting all eleven games and earning first-team All-Big Sky honors.
 He led the team with 4.5 sacks and placed second with 104 tackles.
 The 2020 season was canceled, but later a spring 2021 schedule was announced.
 In a shortened 2021 season with five games, Elliss made 50 tackles and was selected to first-team All-Big Sky for the second consecutive season.

 Professional career

 Minnesota Vikings

-Following the 2021 NFL Draft, where Elliss went unselected, he was signed as an undrafted free agent by the Minnesota Vikings.
+Following the 2021 NFL draft, where Elliss went unselected, he was signed as an undrafted free agent by the Minnesota Vikings.
 Following a preseason game, he was fined $3,731 for an unnecessary roughness penalty.
 He was released two days later on August 23.

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

 Elliss was signed to the practice squad of the Philadelphia Eagles on September 9.
 He was released on October 6, but re-signed with the practice squad five days later.
 He was released on October 18.